dinau/igruby_examples/README.md

 [Ruby-Imgui](https://github.com/vaiorabbit/ruby-imgui) is the wrapper library to use awesome GUI library [Dear ImGui](https://github.com/ocornut/imgui).

-This project has some examples using [Ruby-Imgui](https://github.com/vaiorabbit/ruby-imgui) library.
+This project has some basic examples using [Ruby-Imgui](https://github.com/vaiorabbit/ruby-imgui) library.

-ImGui / CImGui 1.91.8 (2025/02)
+ImGui / CImGui 1.91.8 (2025/03)

 ### Prerequisites